-The Michael D. Eisner Center for Performing Arts will be home to the departments of dance, music and theatre, creating a dynamic, interactive space where students can collaborate across disciplines.
-The building is named for Michael D. Eisner '64, a Life Trustee of the college, a former chairman and chief executive officer of the Walt Disney Company, and founder of the Tornante Company.
+The Michael D. Eisner Center for Performing Arts is home to the departments of dance, music and theatre, creating a dynamic, interactive space where students collaborate across disciplines.
+The building is named for Michael D. Eisner ’64, a Life Trustee of the college, a former chairman and chief executive officer of the Walt Disney Company, and founder of the Tornante Company.

-Within almost 80,000 boldly designed square feet, the Eisner Center will house state-of-the-art stages and rehearsal spaces, numerous classrooms and offices, as well as many open spaces especially configured to encourage interdisciplinary activity.
-The Eisner Center will combine with Burke Hall, which also is undergoing renovations, to create a continuous experience.
-Taken together, Denison will offer its performing arts students, faculty and programs more than 108,000 square feet of transformational space.
+The Eisner Center houses state-of-the-art stages and rehearsal spaces, numerous classrooms and offices, as well as many open spaces especially configured to encourage interdisciplinary activity.
+The Eisner Center now encompasses Burke Hall to create a continuous performing arts experience.
+Taken together, Denison offers its performing arts students, faculty and programs more than 108,000 square feet of transformational space.

 In addition to the theatre spaces, the department has excellent construction and support facilities: